joshuapsteele/joshuapsteele.github.io/content/pages/about.md

 showtoc: false
 ---

+"The Rev. Dev."
 I'm Josh Steele, a pastor-turned-programmer ("Rev\[erend\]"-to-"Dev\[eloper\]") who solves problems with a programmer's eye for detail and a pastor's heart for people.

 As a software engineer, I work mainly on backend development in Java for a cybersecurity company.
 But I'm also an ordained Anglican priest (currently [resigned from active ministry](/im-resigning-from-ordained-ministry-in-the-anglican-church-in-north-america/)) with three Bible/theology degrees.

 Currently living in Toledo, OH, I've got a wife, three young children, and an addiction to buying books and tools.

+This is my main personal website, powered by [Hugo](https://gohugo.io) and [PaperMod](https://github.com/adityatelange/hugo-PaperMod), and hosted on [GitHub Pages](https://github.com/joshuapsteele/joshuapsteele.github.io).

-This, joshuapsteele.com, is my main personal website.
-You can also follow my shorter posts over at [social.joshuapsteele.com](https://social.joshuapsteeele.com)
+You can also follow my shorter posts on micro.blog over at [social.joshuapsteele.com](https://social.joshuapsteeele.com), which get cross-posted to [Mastodon](https://social.lol/@steele), [Bluesky](https://bsky.app/profile/joshuapsteele.bsky.social), and [Threads](https://www.threads.net/@joshuapsteele).

 If you'd like to learn more about me, check out: